Facts About Heroin Withdrawal

 - Priapism (extreme pain in genitals due to constant excessive blood flow, which can result in bruising)

 - A general feeling that something is very wrong

 And if that is not enough, these symptoms generally last for about ten days, sometimes even up to three weeks in some cases.
 Because of the extreme discomfort and pain experienced during opiate withdrawal, medical detoxification is generally required to successfully get someone off heroin.
 It is commonplace for individuals undergoing the detox process decided to give up half way through and seek out the one thing they know will make them totally well, heroin.

 There are many methods of going through detox from heroin, but the common problem among all of them, is that if the medications are not managed properly, they hold a great risk for addiction and dependence themselves.
-The most common medications for heroin detox are methadone and buprenorphine.
-But other combinations of medication may be used as well to help reduce the symptoms of withdrawal.
+Combinations of medication may be used as well to help reduce the symptoms of withdrawal.
 Contact The Hills Treatment Center today to learn more about our heroin addiction rehab program and begin your path to recovery.